hnjaman/complete-microservice-application/readme.md

 record where *product_id = 1*.

 ### So how is this happened?
-From **offer-service** when we add an offer for a specific product it pushes an event notification to **product-service** with discount_offer and **product-service** received the event then update it's own datasource by it's own business logic according to the event.
+From **offer-service** when we add an offer for a specific product, it pushes an event notification to **product-service** with discount_offer and **product-service** received the event then update it's own database according to it's own business logic of the event.

 ### How service to service event working?
 Here RabbitMQ is configured with both offer-service and product-service.
 In offer-service when a offer added it will push an event to product-service.
-RabbitMG push the events as a queue[one by one serially] from event producer to event consumer.
+RabbitMQ push the events as a queue[one by one serially] order from event producer to event consumer.
 For these event offer-service is producer, product-service is consumer.
-RabbitMQ ensure all event must be transmitted to consumer if RabbitMQ server itself is not shutdown.
+RabbitMQ ensure all event must be pushed to consumer if RabbitMQ server is running.

+### What will happen if the RabbitMQ server is shutdown?
+No events will be pushed to the consumer.
+If there is any stored events in RabbitMQ server memory before shutdown those will be lost too.

+### What will happen with the events when all product-service instance are shutdown?
-If there is no running product-service instance RabbitMQ still keeps the event in itself and when a product-service instance relaunched then RabbitMQ will transmit the event to any of the running product-service instance.
+RabbitMQ keeping all the events in itself will wait for any product-service instance when a product-service instance relaunched then RabbitMQ will start to push it's events immediately to running product-service instance.
 You can test it by shutting down all product-service by typing ``ctrl + c`` in all product-service launching terminal.
 This functionality is called **Event Driven Development(EDD).**

 # Conclusion